SanthoshMLengineer/LGMVIP--DataScience-Task-10/README.md

-# Face Expression Recognition(Letsgrowmore More Adavnced Level Task)
+# Face Expression Recognition(Letsgrowmore--More Adavnced Level Task)

 ## Problem Statement
 Develop a system that recognizes facial expressions of input image and recommends the genre of music based on the detected emotions.